ShadowDance:

 Or exercise.

-But beyond these, there is an essence of dance
+But beyond these, there is a MAGIC of dance

 that moves energies